Swotch9399/dns-changer/README.md

 **Usage:**
 1. Enter the desired command-line arguments for GoodbyeDPI in the `Arguments` field.
-2. Click `Start GoodbyeDPI` to launch the tool.
+2. Click `Start GDPI` to launch the tool.
-3. To stop GoodbyeDPI, click `Stop GoodbyeDPI`.
+3. To stop GoodbyeDPI, click `Stop GDPI`.
-4. To remove GoodbyeDPI, click `Remove GoodbyeDPI`.
+4. To delete GoodbyeDPI, click `Delete GDPI`.

 ---

-### 5. Auto-Start Option
+### 5. GoodbyeDPI Windows Service Setup
-- **Auto-Start on Windows Startup**
-  Configure DNSChanger to automatically start when Windows starts by adding it to the startup folder.
+- **Service Install GDPI (Install GoodbyeDPI as a Windows Service)**
+  GoodbyeDPI can now be installed as a Windows service.
+This option allows GoodbyeDPI to automatically start every time Windows boots and continue bypassing DPI-based censorship on network connections.

 **Usage:**
-1. Enable **Auto-Start** to make the app launch automatically with Windows.
+1. Click on **Service Install GDPI** to install GoodbyeDPI as a Windows service.
+2. The application will set up GoodbyeDPI as a service, ensuring it starts automatically with Windows.

+- **Service Delete GDPI (Remove GoodbyeDPI Windows Service)**
+  After installing GoodbyeDPI as a Windows service, you can use this option to remove the service.
+This will stop GoodbyeDPI from running as a service.

+**Usage:**
+1. Click **Service Delete GDPI** to remove the GoodbyeDPI Windows service.
+2. This will completely remove GoodbyeDPI from the system and prevent it from starting automatically.

 ---

+### 6. DNS Cache Clear
+- **DNS Cache Clear (Clear DNS Cache)**
+  DNSChanger now includes the ability to clear the DNS cache.
+Old DNS records can sometimes cause network connectivity issues, and this feature helps clear the DNS cache to ensure that changes take effect immediately.

+**Usage:**
+1. Click on the **DNS Cache Clear** button to clear the DNS cache.
+2. After this process, the DNS cache will be reset, potentially improving network connectivity.

+---

+### 7. Remember User Inputs
+- **Save and Restore User Inputs (Remember User Inputs)**
+  DNSChanger now has the ability to save user-entered DNS settings and GoodbyeDPI configurations.
+This feature allows users to restore their previous settings after closing and reopening the application.

+**Usage:**
+1. Enable the **Remember Settings** check box.

+---

-### 6. System Tray Integration
+### 8. System Tray Integration
 - **System Tray Icon**
   DNSChanger minimizes to the system tray for easy access.
 Right-click the tray icon for quick access to the following features:
   - **Check for Updates**: Check for new versions of DNSChanger.